fedosejev/react.tips/data/checkboxes-in-react/content.md

 We want to keep our application as simple as possible, so a simple answer for our first question is: let each `Checkbox` component instance maintain it's own state.
 Meaning: each `Checkbox` component instance is responsible for managing it's own state and knowing when it's checked or unchecked.

 That's the key point: our `Application` component is not responsible for managing `Checkbox` component instance state and _hence_ it doesn't know anything about it.
-The advantage of this approach is that now our `Application` component can create as many instances of a `Checkbox` component as we need and it doesn't need to deal with managing state of each `Checkbox` instance.
+The advantage of this approach is that now our `Application` component can create as many instances of a `Checkbox` component as we need and it doesn't need to deal with managing the state of each `Checkbox` instance.
 In addition this solution makes our `Checkbox` component more reusable as it doesn't depend on a parent component.

 This sounds fantastic, but coming back to our second question: how do we know which checkboxes are checked in our `Application` component?
-This question highlights the disadvantage of our approach, because as I've mentioned earlier: our `Application` component knows nothing about state of each instance of a `Checkbox` component.
+This question highlights the disadvantage of our approach, because as I've mentioned earlier, our `Application` component knows nothing about state of each instance of a `Checkbox` component.

-Luckily, there is no need for our `Application` component to know the state of each instance of a `Checkbox` component in any given time.
+Luckily, there is no need for our `Application` component to know the state of each instance of a `Checkbox` component at any given time.
 All it needs to know is: which checkboxes _are selected_ at any given time.

 Should we store that information in `Application` component's state?
 Should we make our `Application` component stateful?

 No. Remember in React you want to keep as little information in component's state as possible.
 And this should come naturally to you when you start thinking about it this way: does this information affects what my component is rendering?
-Meaning: if that information changes - do I want React to rerender my component?
-If the answer is no - don't store it in component's state.
-If yes - that information represents your component's state and it should be stored in your component's state.
+In other words, if that information changes - do I want React to rerender my component?
+If the answer is "no" - don't store it in component's state.
+If the answer is "yes", then that information represents your component's state and it should be stored in your component's state.

 In the case of our `Application` component - when user checks or unchecks any checkbox that we render - do we need to rerender our `Application` component?
-The answer is: clearly no. Therefore, we don't want to store a list of checked checkboxes in `Application` component's state.
+The answer is clearly no. Therefore, we don't want to store a list of checked checkboxes in `Application` component's state.

-Ok, if not in component's state then where?
+Ok, if not in the component's state, then where?

 You can see that our `Application` component is "defined" by a component specification object (CSO) that we pass as an argument to `React.createClass` function call: